-*Includes an affiliate link to an affordable hotel at Booking.com
+*Includes a Booking.com affiliate link to an affordable hotel in Granada

-For more than 700 years, Granada was under Arabian rule and a large part of the inhabitants were Jewish, so the combined heritage of these two cultures is evident and tastes in the area’s foods.
+For more than 700 years, Granada was under Arab rule, and a large part of the inhabitants were Jewish; therefore, the combined heritage of these two cultures is evident in the area’s cuisine.

 Common spices include cumin, coriander, nutmeg and cinnamon.
 Also raisins, almonds and honey are typical ingredients.